5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 After the installation is completed and the system boots it will run without hardware graphics acceleration if you only have an iGPU or if you GPU is no longer supported by macOS.
 We will address this in Post-Install.

 ## Post-Install
-OpenCore Legacy patcher can re-install components which were from macOS, such as Graphics Drivers, Frameworks, etc. This is called "root patching".
-For Wintel systems We will make use of it to install iGPU and GPU drivers primarily.
+OpenCore Legacy patcher can re-install components which were removed from macOS, such as Graphics Drivers, Frameworks, etc. This is called "root patching".
+For Wintel systems, we will make use of it to install iGPU and GPU drivers primarily.

 ### Installing Intel HD4000 Drivers
 Once you reach the set-up assistant (where you select your language, time zone, etc), you will notice that the system feels super sluggish – that's normal because it is running in VESA mode without graphics acceleration, since the friendly guys at Apple removed the Intel HD 4000 drivers.